autonity/docs.autonity.org/concepts/system-model/index.md

 Autonity simply uses the standard URL scheme to specify the consensus channel `ip:port` in the query parameter:

-- (optionally) `acn=ip:port`: IP and port information for the consensus channel is added as the query parameter or after the `discport` value if specified.
+- (optionally) `acn=ip:port`: IP and port information for the consensus channel is added as a query parameter.

 Valid enode url query parameter forms for specifying non-default consensus channel `ip:port` could be: